datawire/ambassador-docs/docs/cloud/latest/sso/index.md

 2. The "Identity Provider Issuer"
 3. The "X.509 Certificate"

-Alternatively, you can cut & paste the IDP metadata XML at the bottom of the page, which includes all three of the above items.
+Alternatively, you can cut & paste the IdP metadata XML at the bottom of the page, which includes all three of the above items.

 ## Step 2: Assign your Application Integration to People/Groups